AgnosticUI/agnosticui/site/docs/docs/understand.md

 <div class="mbe24"></div>

-Then, your front-end developer &ldquo;rock star&rdquo; decides she wants to use Svelte on that _hackathon project_.
+Then, your front-end developer <span class="quoted">rock star</span> decides she wants to use Svelte on that _hackathon project_.
 Well, she can simply drop in the [custom properties theme](https://agnosticui.com/docs/theming.html) and get right to hacking up her Svelte idea.

 <div class="mbe24"></div>